Privacy and Data Protection Notice

 WHY AND HOW WE COLLECT, KEEP AND USE YOUR DATA

-The Club uses its website and forms to collect from adult students, and from the parents/ guardians of minor students, some personal data that we need for the delivery of our education programme.
+The Club uses its website and forms to collect from adult students, and from the parents or guardians of minor students, some personal data that we need for the delivery of our education programme.
 This includes name, address, date of birth (of students under 18), email address (of parent/guardian, or adult student), phone number, and school attended.
 It may include some sensitive information that the Club needs to be aware of for health and safety reasons (e.g. allergies).
 The Club never asks for and does not knowingly hold any email addresses, phone numbers or other direct contact details for students under 18.
 Outside of classes, we will only communicate with minors through a parent or guardian.

 We also collect limited personal data provided by customers and donors through our internet shop, or third-party payment services such as PayPal and Stripe, in order to process orders, payments, membership of the Club as a company limited by guarantee, and GiftAid claims.
 We do not keep, or have access to, your payment card or banking details.